How to Create SVG Files Programmatically in C# .NET

 Also, visit the DsPdf demo and DsImaging demos to see many other shapes and images that can be drawn using the GcSvgDocument class in C# .NET.

-Alternatively, with v5.1, it is now possible to use all common graphics operations to draw on an instance of the new GcSvgGraphics class, which can then be converted to GcSvgDocument and saved as an SVG or an SVGZ image.
+Alternatively, it is possible to use all common graphics operations to draw on an instance of the new GcSvgGraphics class, which can then be converted to GcSvgDocument and saved as an SVG or an SVGZ image.
 In addition, saving individual pages of GcPdfDocument or GcWordLayout in SVG and SVGZ formats is also supported.
-Have a look at What's New in GrapeCity Documents v5.1 as well as GcSvgGraphics demos.